 We think a morning person originated this myth!
 In truth, there aren’t any studies to corroborate the idea that one time of the day is better than another for pursuing physical health and success.

 Since consistency is key to exercise adherence, the best time of the day to work out is whatever time of day you’re actually going to do it.

-Everyone has habits and patterns, and by trial and error you’ll be able to figure out when you like working out and are best able to fit it in.
+Everyone has habits and patterns, and by trial and error, you’ll be able to figure out when you most enjoy working out and are best able to fit it in.